KingFrostii/KingFrostii/README.md

 Usually not very interested in enemies.

-Please don't fall in love with me, strangers! -ONLY my friends can fall in love with me if they're not that freaky. -If permitted.
+Please don't fall in love with me, strangers!

 Don't take my heavy inspo!-If permiss.